windley/CloudOS-Todo-Demo/README.md

 The TODO list application and Forever both make use of the [CloudOS.js library](https://github.com/kynetx/CloudOS.js) to speak to personal clouds based on CloudOS.
 The example personal cloud platform we use is [SquareTag](https://squaretag.com/), but any CloudOS-based personal cloud should work.
 The goal is to have applications written in a PCAA-style that can link to a variety of personal clouds.

+The `index.html` file is a simple TODO list without any persistence.
+The `linkable.html` file has been modified to add persistence via CloudOS.
+The [conversion document](https://github.com/windley/CloudOS-Todo-Demo/blob/master/convert.html) describes the steps necessary to convert one to the other.